 - Let cool, stirring occasionally.

-- Fold the custard, then the whipped cream into the berry puree.
+- Fold the milk sauce, then the whipped cream, into the berry puree.

 - Cover and chill at least an hour.